-But my Sicilian friend — ignoring the girls — interrupted my eavesdropping to tell me of the motorbike he lusted after.
-"It's a classic Vespa from the 70s…with a body that's round like a woman's."
+But my Sicilian friend — ignoring the girls — interrupted my eavesdropping to tell me of the motorbike he was lusting after.
+"It's a classic Vespa from the '70s…with a body that's round like a woman's."
 Just then a guy galloped up on his very round and very blue classic Vespa.
 He declared, "It's the only Vespa I've ever owned.
 I got it when I was 14.
 That was in 1969.
 The year man first walked on the moon, that was the year I first rode this Vespa."
-My friend and a few other guys gathered almost worshipfully around.
-To them, the old women in the balconies and the mini-skirted flirts no longer existed: Nothing mattered but that very round and very blue Vespa dripped in Sicilian testosterone.
+My friend and a few other guys gather almost worshipfully around.
+To them, the old women in the balconies and the miniskirted flirts suddenly no longer existed — nothing mattered but that very round and very blue Vespa, drenched in Sicilian testosterone.

-Nearby, I stopped at a café overlooking the beach.
-I sipped my latte di mandola (almond milk) with locals who seemed to be posted there on duty, making sure that big red sun went down.
+Nearby, I stopped at a café that overlooks the beach.
+I sipped my latte di mandorla (almond milk) with locals who seemed to be posted there on duty, making sure that big red sun went down.
 Little wooden boats, painted brightly, sat plump on the beach.
-Above them, the fisherman's clubhouse filled what had been a medieval entry through the town wall.
-Finishing my drink, I decided to wander in.
+Above them, the fisherman's clubhouse filled what was a medieval entry through the town wall.
+After finishing my drink, I wandered in.

-I was greeted warmly by the senior member, "Il Presidente" — the men go by nicknames and often don't even know their friends' real names.
-Since the 1950s, Il Presidente has spent his nights fishing, gathering anchovies under the seductive beam of his gas-powered lampara.
-As he took the pre-Coleman-stove-vintage lamp off its rusty wall hook, I could see tales of a lifetime at sea in his face.
+I was greeted warmly by the senior member, "Il Presidente" — many of the men here go by nicknames and often don't even know their friends' real names.
+Since the 1960s, Il Presidente has spent his nights fishing, gathering anchovies under the seductive beam of his gas-powered lampara.
+As he took the pre-Coleman stove vintage lamp off its rusty wall hook, I could see tales of a lifetime at sea in his face.
 As he showed me the ropes he wove from local straw and complained that the new ropes just weren't the same, I lashed him to the rack of memories I'd take home from Sicily.